Updated November 21, 2014

-The goal of the Santa Clara County's INSPIRE Tobacco Prevention Initiative is to increase community awareness of the detrimental impact of tobacco use by engaging residents, key community partners, and elected leaders in public health efforts to reduce disease, disability, and death related to tobacco use by:
+The goal of Santa Clara County's Tobacco Free Communities is to increase community awareness of the detrimental impact of tobacco use by engaging residents, key community partners, and elected leaders in public health efforts to reduce disease, disability, and death related to tobacco use by:

 - Preventing tobacco use by youth and young adults;

 - Eliminating disparities related to tobacco use and its effects among specific populations;

 - Promoting quitting among young people and adults.

 Learn more about Santa Clara County Public Health Department Tobacco-Free Communities 2014 - 2017 Program Goals and Interventions.